enxuantan1030/COMP2042_CW_hfyet3/README.md

 1. JUnit Testing</br>
 Reasons: Not familiar with it and not enough time

+# 2 Achievement most proud of
+- Combine the usage of JavaFX and JavaFX FXML(leader board and high score list)
+- Refactoring(details refers to Maintenance Performed section)

 #Maintenance Performed
-- Extract methods from GameScene,StartGame,EndGame into several classes named with their functions
+- Extract methods from GameScene,StartGame,EndGame into several classes named with their features
-- Create Interface for GeneralComponents as it supports multiple inheritance from multiple class
+- Create Interface for GeneralComponents which stores methods' without name body
 - Create several packages with a consistent pattern</br>E.g EndGame package contains Features package, EndGame
 - Delete method sumCellNumbersToScore in GameScene as the score is added in method moveHorizontally and moveVertically(currently in GameMovement.java)
 - Delete argument int turn in randomFillNumber(currently in GameMovement.java) as it is not used.

-# New Java Classes, Packages, Resources
+# New Java Classes(Group by package)and resources
 - Accounts
+  - Account.java
   - AddName.java
   - ChooseFile.java
   - Leaderboard.java